kaisermann/visc/README.md

 // Gets the number of event binded ViSC instances Visc.getNumberOfInstances();

+/*
-// Check if an element is visible on the viewport (boolean)
+ * Checks if a node or collection of nodes is visible on the viewport (boolean)
-// minValue: how much of the element must be visible to return true (0 to 1) Visc.isVisible(elementOrList, minValue)
+ * minValue: how much of each node must be visible to return true (0 to 1) *
+ * Obs: In case of a collection, all its nodes must be visible to return true */
+Visc.isVisible(nodeOrCollection, minValue)

+/*
-// Check if an element is positioned on the screen (independent of its width and height) Visc.isOnScreen(elementOrList)
+ * Checks if a node or a collection of nodes is positioned on the screen (independent of its width and height) *
+ * Obs: In case of a collection, all its nodes must be visible to return true */
+Visc.isOnScreen(nodeOrCollection)
 ````

 ## Compatibility